cocos/cocos-docs/en/physics/physics-ccd.md

 ## Enable CCD

-CCD is disabled by default.
+CDD is disabled by default.
 To enable it, set the `useCCD` property of the RigidBody component of the object to `true`:

 ```ts
 const rigidBody = this.getComponent(RigidBody);